These healthy Pumpkin Pie Overnight Oats have a creamy smooth texture, full of pumpkin spice flavor and nutrients to start the day healthy.

 - Vanilla extract

 The next day, your pumpkin-flavored overnight oats recipe is ready to eat!
-But, it’s much better served with some toppings or layers of others ingredients.
+But, it’s much better served with some toppings or layers of other ingredients.

 That’s the best part!
 Assembling overnight oats allows you to create so many different combos of flavor!